pdorrell/melody_scripter/README.rst

-(The up and down markers are the same as used in LilyPond in relative mode, however the rule of interpretation is different |--| in MelodyScript one ``'`` always means the next note up from the previous note, and similarly with ``,``.
-Also, in MelodyScript the rule applies to the actual semitone values of the previous and current notes as specified by letter and optional sharps or flats.)
+(The up and down markers are the same as used in LilyPond in relative mode, however the rule of interpretation is different |--| in MelodyScript one ``'`` always means the next note up from the previous note, and similarly one ``,`` means the next note down.
+Also, in MelodyScript the rule defines "closest" based on the the actual semitone values of the previous and current notes as specified by letter and optional sharps or flats, whereas LilyPond applies a rule that ignores sharps and flats.)

 Ties, and Note Continuations
 ----------------------------